A reverse H\"older inequality for the gradient of solutions to Trudinger's equation: Introduction

-From this formulation it becomes clear that the equation becomes degenerate or singular depending on both the solution and its gradient.
-Higher gradient integrability was known in one and two spatial dimensions as well as for a restricted range $p \in (2n/(n+2), 2n/(n-2)_{+} )$ prior to this work.
-These results are due to \cite{Boegelein2018}, whose methods also apply to the vectorial case.
-The two restrictions on exponents are connected to the construction of intrinsic cylinders and a Sobolev embedding.
-While the lower bound $\frac{2n}{n+2}$ also appears for the analogous results for the p-Laplacian~\eqref{eq:plap} (see~\cite{Kinnunen2000}), the upper bound has not appeared in connection to intrinsic scaling elsewhere.
-Indeed, our contribution is to remove the upper bound on $p$ when dealing with equations.
-For systems with large exponent $p$, it remains an open problem which conditions are necessary in order to achieve higher integrability results.
+From this formulation it is clear that the equation becomes degenerate or singular depending on both the values of the solution and the values of its gradient.
+Prior to this work, the higher gradient integrability was only known in the restricted range $p \in (2n/(n+2), 2n/(n-2)_{+} )$ when the dimension $n > 2$ and for all $p>1$ when the dimension $n \in \{1,2\}$.
+These results can be found in \cite{Boegelein2018}, whose methods actually apply in the full generality of systems and sign-changing solutions.
+The two restrictions on exponents are connected to the construction of intrinsic cylinders and the Sobolev embeddings.
+While the lower bound $2n/(n+2)$ also appears in the analogous results for the $p$-Laplacian~\eqref{eq:plap} (see~\cite{Kinnunen2000}), the upper bound does not.
+Our contribution is to remove it when dealing with non-negative solutions to equations.
+Whether or not the upper bound can be removed even in the vectorial setting remains an open problem.

-\textbf{Acknowledgement.} This work was made possible by the generous support from the collaborative research center DFG SFB 1060 at University of Bonn.
-We also acknowledge support from the Hausdorff Center for Mathematics DFG EXC 2047 and the support of the research support programs of Charles University: PRIMUS/19/SCI/01 and UNCE/SCI/023.
+\textbf{Acknowledgement.} This work was made possible by the generous support by DFG through the collaborative research center SFB 1060 at University of Bonn.
+We also acknowledge support by DFG through the Hausdorff Center for Mathematics under Germany's Excellence Strategy -- EXC-2047/1 -- 390685813 as well as the support of the research support programs of Charles University: PRIMUS/19/SCI/01 and UNCE/SCI/023.
 S.\ Schwarzacher thanks the support of the program GJ17-01694Y of the Czech national grant agency (GA\v{C}R).
-We wish to thank J.~Kinnunen for his inspiring discussions and for introducing us to Trudinger's equation.
-In particular, we thank him for pointing out a mistake in an earlier version of the paper.
+We wish to thank J.~Kinnunen for inspiring discussions and for introducing us to Trudinger's equation.
+In particular, we thank him for pointing out a mistake in an earlier version of this manuscript.
+We also wish to thank the anonymous referee for several helpful remarks that improved the presentation of our results in the final form of this manuscript.